 That's a toxic mix.
 Long-term bonds run inverse to interest rates.
 This means if interest rates rise, bond prices go down.
 So if you invest in a 20-year municipal bond issued by your state at 2% today, and two years from now the going rate for a similar bond is 4%, the market value of your bond will tank.

-I hesitated to include annuities here because they incorporate a fairly long list of both positive and negative attributes.
+I hesitated to include annuities in a list of investments with guaranteed returns because they incorporate a fairly long list of both positive and negative attributes.

 - Annuities often pay returns considerably higher than other fixed-income investments